tosvn/alx_python/python-object_relational_mapping/README.md

-This directory is for python object relational mapping tasks tasks
+This directory is for python object relational mapping tasks